Our products

 The historical origin of salted cod

-The art of preserving cod in salt has deep roots that go back to the medieval Nordic peoples.
-The Vikings pioneered the development of rudimentary salting techniques, although initially they used open-air drying methods, taking advantage of the Arctic's frigid winds.
+The art of preserving cod in salt has deep roots that go back to medieval Nordic peoples.
+The Vikings were pioneers in developing rudimentary salting techniques, although they initially used open-air drying methods, taking advantage of the icy winds of the Arctic.

-The real revolution came with the Basque fishermen of the 13th century.
-These masters of the sea perfected the wet salting process, creating what we know today as traditional salted cod.
+The real revolution came with the Basque fishermen in the 13th century.
+These masters of the sea perfected the wet-salting process, creating what we know today as traditional salted cod.
 Their technique consisted of alternating layers of fresh fish with coarse sea salt, creating a hypersaline environment that inhibited bacterial growth.

-"Basque fishermen not only fished for cod, but they transformed a perishable food into a durable commodity that fed Europe for centuries."
+"Basque fishermen not only caught cod, but transformed a perishable food into a durable commodity that fed Europe for centuries"

 The Portuguese expanded these techniques during their expeditions to Newfoundland in the 15th century.
-They established processing factories on the Canadian coast, where traditional dried cod became a form of currency.
-This flourishing industry connected the North Sea with Mediterranean markets, creating the first transatlantic trade routes dedicated exclusively to preserved fish.
+They established processing factories on the Canadian coasts, where traditional dried cod became a currency of exchange.
+This flourishing industry connected the Northern Seas with Mediterranean markets, creating the first transatlantic trade routes dedicated exclusively to preserved fish.

-Why does salt work so effectively as a preservative?
+Why is salt so effective as a preservative?
 The answer lies in the process of osmosis and selective dehydration.
-When we apply salt to fresh cod, a gradual extraction of cellular water occurs, reducing the water activity (aw) below 0.95.
+When salt is applied to fresh cod, there is a gradual extraction of cellular water that reduces water activity (aw) below 0.95.

 This hostile environment prevents the proliferation of pathogenic microorganisms.
-Simultaneously, the muscle proteins undergo controlled denaturation that modifies the texture, creating the firm consistency characteristic of salted cod.
+Simultaneously, muscle proteins undergo controlled denaturation that modifies the texture, creating that characteristic firm consistency of historic salted cod.

 Biochemical transformations during curing